ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 Support me
 ----------

+**I don't want to have to get a job.
+I want to continue doing work that I love, and that I think matters**

 If you think that the work that I'm doing is important, I hope that you support me `on Gittip`_.